WAS MT. SINAI A VOLCANO? DISCOVERIES AFFECTING THE INTERPRETATION OF EXODUS

 The book of Joshua has been challenged by the archaeological work of Kathleen Kenyon, James B. Pritchard, and others.
 As early as 1972 William Dever gave a lecture where he state archaeology could not confirm the Book of Joshua.
 In 1990 he published a table showing the archaeological account contradicted the Book of Joshua.
 The destruction of cities credited to Joshua were not all destroyed in the same generation.
+In 2018 there were academic discussions about Israel not attaining the territorial domain attributed to King David until the Hasmonean dynasty of the second and first centuries BC.
 The Bible describes God as having ordered the extermination of living being in Jericho.
-Jericho was in ruins since the end of the Middle Bronze Age and not built on the scale of a city until at least the Iron Age.
+Jericho was in ruins since the end of the Middle Bronze Age and not built on the scale of a city until at least the Iron Age, and then it was not walled.
 Many have tried to twist the historical record to make it conform to the first six books of the Bible from Adam and Eve to the sacking of Hazor by Joshua.
 Yigael Yadin showed Hazor had been sacked about c.
 1230-1200 BC about the time scholars expected an Israeli conquest, but the walled city of Jericho had been sacked about 1550 BC.

 See: OLD JERICHO

 While there were useful laws in the first five books of the Bible and accurate historical descriptions in the books of Kings, Chronicles, the Gospels, and Acts, etc.; not all of the Bible is factual.